harrmitch/flatpak-docs/docs/extension.rst

 guide will go in depth on how to write an extension manifest and explain the various properties used.

-The first step on writing or loading an extension is to define an extension point or use an existing one.
-The decision depends on where the extension should be made available.
+The first step in writing or loading an extension is to either define an extension point or use an existing one.
+You also have to decide where the extension should be made available.

-If for example it is a GTK/QT theme, it's best to define or use an extension point in the runtime, so that it can be made available for every application utilising said runtime.
+For example, if the extension is a GTK/QT theme, it's best to define or use the extension point in the runtime, so that it can be made available to any application using that runtime.

-If it is a specific tool eg. MPV plugins, which are only used by MPV, it's best to define or use an extension point in the application.
-If the tool is generic enough to be used by multiple unrelated applications, the extension point should be defined in the runtime.
+If the extension is a specific tool, like MPV plugins used only by MPV, you should define or use the extension point in the application.
+Conversely, if it is a generic tool to be used by multiple unrelated applications, define the extension point in the runtime.

-To see what are the available extension points in runtime or applications, please see the corresponding flatpak or build manifest.
+To view available extension points in a runtime or application, see the corresponding flatpak or build manifest.

-``.Debug, .Locale, .Sources`` extensions created by Flatpak builder do not need to be specified manually.
-These are automaitcally created and loaded if installed.
+Extensions like ``.Debug``, ``.Locale``, and ``.Sources`` created by Flatpak Builder do not need to be specified manually; they are automatically created and loaded if installed.

 Extension point
 ---------------

-Now to define an extension point the ``add-extensions`` property can be used in the manifest.
+To define an extension point, use the ``add-extensions`` property in the manifest.

-This is a typical example of an application extension point.
+Below is an example of an application extension point:

 .. code-block:: yaml